BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_13.md

 ## Scholar District

 Open the box with Melia and Erin.
+Exit the southeasternmost door of the Rose Theater to pick up the *Flying Memory*!

 Head south from Route 9 into GDC's Scholar District.

 !enc(257)